bury7/Hospital_Database_CS50_SQL/README.md

 ## Overview of the Course

-The CS50 SQL course introduced me to SQL (Structured Query Language) and database administration essentials.
-It covers a variety of topics related to database design, querying, and optimization.
-This final project is the pinnacle of the skills and information I obtained over the semester.
+The CS50 SQL course introduced me to SQL (Structured Query Language) and essential database administration concepts.
+It covered topics ranging from database design to querying and optimization.
+The final project was a culmination of the skills I had acquired throughout the course, showcasing my ability to work with databases and apply SQL for practical solutions.
+This course provided me with a solid foundation in SQL and a deeper understanding of how to manage and query databases effectively.

 ## Design Document